Use a a Roland JWX-30 for jewelry wax models

-Machining jewelry wax models on a Roland JWX-30Goldsmith Gijs Borms sells both his own designs and jewelry of other brands.
+Machining jewelry wax models for a collection of seal ringsGoldsmith Gijs Borms sells both his own designs and jewelry of other brands.
 All products are on display in his shop DeDock goud en zilver in Utrecht (the Netherlands).
 His jewelry workshop is located on the same address.

 One of the rings in CAD (Rhino screenshot) without the stone.

 One of the specialities that Gijs offers is a series of seal rings: massive rings in silver or gold, with a stone selected by the client.
 Four models are available: oval stone, oval with bands, faceted and the

 "TV-model".
 Each model is available in a range of sizes, resulting in a complete collection of seal rings.

 These rings all have been created using CAD/CAM technology.
 The designs have been modelled in Rhino, and DeskProto has been used to create the wax models for casting.

 Same ring in DeskProto.
 First the rotary paths, next plain XYZ toolpaths to machine the stone's seat.